tomcritchlow/tomcritchlow.github.io/_posts/2020-03-19-bandcamp-blogging-bandwaggon.md

 It's that simple.
 Leave a comment below or tag me on twitter [@tomcritchlow](https://twitter.com/tomcritchlow) and I'll do my best to keep track of all the reccs as they come in.

-Blogging.
-Music.
-Indie music.
-Community support.
+Indie Blogging + Indie music + Community support.

 You can simply link to your faves or embed them too.
 Here's one of my recent faves (more tomorrow!):